ALRW/dayAsADev/courseSections/section14.md

 ==========================
 [Go to course navigation](../navigation.md)

-That's it for the day, congratulations. have a think about what you've accomplished.
+That's it for the day, congratulations.
+Have a think about what you've accomplished.
 In the course of a day you've built an application's backend in **Ruby**; created content in **HTML**; styled that content using **CSS**; added a dynamic frontend using **JavaScript** and deployed the resulting prototype to a production environment that can be accessed by anyone anywhere in the world.
 Not bad for a day's work.

 More importantly, throughout this journey you've also touched almost every aspect of web-development from Git and version control systems to interpreted and compiled languages.
 Hopefully you now feel in a position to understand any discombobulated phrase that a developer throws your way.